vibbits/training-material/topics/git-introduction/tutorials/6_forks/tutorial.md

 GitHub tells us:
 - It compared the master branch of the forked repository (in my case *tmuylder/fork-repository*) with the upstream (base) repository *vibbits/fork-repository*.
-- It's able to merge these two branches withouth any conflicting errors
+- It's able to merge these two branches without any conflicting errors
 - It summarizes the changes that have been done in the branch that will be merged into the upstream.

 If all seems good, you can create the pull request.
 In the case that there are any conflicting errors, they'll need to be solved first.
 Afterwards you only need to add a message that accompanies the pull request.